 Typically, the worst cash flow problems are solved with an immediate injection of cash into your business.
-A cash flow solution like invoice factoring can get you through a negative cash flow situation without having to sell off capital assets, miss payroll or jeopardize your valuable vendor relationships.
+A cash flow solution like business loans or invoice factoring can get you through a negative cash flow situation without having to sell off capital assets, miss payroll or jeopardize your valuable vendor relationships.

 Depending on your company type and the unique needs of your business, you may be able to help your customers manage their cash flow by offering more flexible payment terms.
 However, your top priority must always be keeping your own cash flow positive, so you can grow your business.